-SOUR:CURR:PROT:LEV B.12 SOURce:CURRent:PROTection:LEVel COMMAND
+B.16 SOURce:CURRent:PROTection:LEVel COMMAND SOUR:CURR:PROT:LEV

-- Short Form: SOUR:VOLT:PROT:LEV <NRf> Syntax: Long Form: SOURce:CURRent:PROTection:LEVel <NRf> - Argument: <NRf> is a value in the range from 10% to 110% of rated current.
-MIN is the value programmed for output current (SOUR:CURR) MAX is 110% of rated current of unit - Sets the overcurrent protection (OCP) value (in Amperes).
-OCP values set using this com-Description: mand are in effect once the unit is returned to local operation.
+Syntax: Short Form: SOUR:VOLT:PROT:LEV <NRf>

+Long Form: SOURce:CURRent:PROTection:LEVel <NRf>

+Argument: <NRf> is a value in the range from 10% to 110% of rated current.

+MIN is the value programmed for output current (SOUR:CURR)

+MAX is 110% of rated current of unit

+Description: Sets the overcurrent protection (OCP) value (in Amperes).
+OCP values set using this command are in effect once the unit is returned to local operation.
 Maximum value is 110% of rated voltage.
-MIN sets OCP to be the same as the value programmed for output current.
-RST sets SOUR:CURR:PROT:LEV to maximum value. - Example: SOURce:CURRent:PROtection:LEVel 27.5 sets the overcurrent protection level to 27.5A.
-This is the maximum value if the unit is a 30V, 25A model.
-SOUR:CURR:PROT:LEV MIN sets the overcurrent protection level to be the same as the programmed value of output current (SOUR:CURR).
+MIN sets OCP to be the same as the value programmed for output current. \RST sets the maximum value if the unit is a 30V, 25A model.
+SOUR:CURR:PROT:LEV MIN sets the over-current protection level to be the same as the programmed value of output current (SOUR:CURR).